 The University of Surrey

-While that is exciting – the Surrey Research Park then adds another dimension to it.
+While that is exciting – the Surrey Research Park then adds another dimension.
 The Surrey Research Park was originally created in the early 80s.
 Among other things the University gains income from tenants – but it allows those tenants easier access to the knowledge, technology, and talent the University holds.
-If you are a business with an interest in satellites or digital technologies you can gain a significant advantage over your competitors by having access to this.
+If you are a business with an interest in satellites or digital technologies you can gain significant leverage over your competitors by being in this environment.

 The Research Park alone holds 175 companies employing around 4,500 staff and it generates about £500m of economic activity each year.